John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 [81] [77] 66.—Either the English or the French language may be used by any person in the Debates of the Houses of Parliament of Canada, and of the Houses of Parliament of Lower Canada, and both of these languages shall be used in the respective records and journals of those Houses, and either of those languages may be used by any person or in any pleading or process in or issuing from any Court of Canada, and in or from all or any of the Provincial Courts of Lower Canada.

-[hne follows MS clause 82]
+[here follows MS clause 82]

 19074[32]

-[82 It shall be lawful for the Queen of any time hereafter to admit into the Union Conditions of the Parliament of Canada shall deem equitable and as shall receive the ILLEGIBLE of ILLEGIBLE, all ILLEGIBLE of the Colonies of Newfoundland, Prince Edward Island or the North Western Territory or British Columbia, on such terms and conditions of the Parliament of Canada shall deem equitable and as shall receive the ILLEGIBLE of Her Majesty, and in the case of Newfoundland,]
+78[82]It shall be lawful for the Queen to allow upon[at any time hereafter] to admit into the Union on such terms and Conditions as the Parliament of Canada shall deem equitable and as shall receive the assent of Her Majesty, all or any of the Colonies of Newfoundland, Prince Edward Island or the North Western Territory or British Columbia, and on such terms and conditions of the Parliament of Canada shall deem equitable and as shall receive the assent of Her Majesty, and in the case of Newfoundland,

 19075[33]

-[Prince Edward Island and British Columbia as shall be agreed upon by their respective legislatures and in the event of the adoption of Newfoundland and Prince Edward Island, or either of them, each shall be entitled to a representative in the Senate of Canada of four members, but after the admission of Prince Edward Island with the Confederation, the representation of Nova Scotia and New Brunswick in the Senate of Canada shall upon any reduction by death or authorise to the number of Hon.
-Members from each in either of those Provinces]
+Prince Edward Island and British Columbia as shall be agreed upon by their respective legislatures and in the case [event] of the adoption of Newfoundland and Prince Edward Island, or either of them, each shall be entitled to a representative in the Senate of Canada of four members, but after the admission of Prince Edward Island with the Confederation, the representation of the Provinces of Nova Scotia and New Brunswick shall be reduced to ten and, such reduction to take place only on the in the Senate of Canada shall upon any reduction by death or authorise to the number of Hon.
+Members from each[or either]of those Provinces

 19076[34]

-[not be replaced beyond that number, except as hereupon provided:——————]
+not be replaced beyond that number, except as hereupon provided:

 19077[35]

-[and it shall be lawful for the Queen of any time hereafter to release by proclamation that any in either of the Colonies of Newfoundland, Prince Edward Island, the North Western Territory or British Columbia upon from and after a certain day in such Proclamation be appointed shall to form a portion of the Kingdom of Canada and hereupon such Colony as the case may be, shall be and because a ILLEGIBLE of the Kingdom upon from and after the day so appointed as aforesaid and upon such terms and conditions as may be herein ILLEGIBLE]
+[and] it shall be lawful for Her Majesty the Queen of any time hereafter to[illegible] [to declare] by proclamation that any in either of the Colonies of Newfoundland, Prince Edward Island, the North Western Territory or British Columbia upon from and after a certain day in such Proclamation be appointed shall to form a portion of the Kingdom of Canada and hereupon such Colony as the case may be, shall be and become a portion of the Kingdom upon from and after the day so appointed as aforesaid and upon such terms and conditions as may be therein expressed.

 19078[36]

-[The words “Her Majesty,” “The Queen,” or “The Crown” shall mean Her Majesty, Her Heirs and Successors, Sovereigns of the United Kingdom of Great Britain and Ireland.]
+The words “Her Majesty,” “The Queen,” or “The Crown” shall mean Her Majesty, Her Heirs and Successors, Sovereigns of the United Kingdom of Great Britain and Ireland.

-[The word “Parliament” shall mean the Legislature or Parliament of the United Provinces.]
+The word “Parliament” [or Legislature] shall mean the General [Legislature or]Parliament of the United Provinces.

 19079[37]

-[shall mean the Local Legislature Parliament of the several Provinces.]
+shall mean the Local [Legislature or]Parliament [or Legislature] of the several Provinces.

-[The word “Union” shall mean the Union of the Provinces of Canada, Nova Scotia, and New Brunswick.]
+The word “Union” shall mean the Union United [of the]Provinces of Upper Canada, Lower Canada, Nova Scotia, and New Brunswick.

-[The words “Governor General” shall mean (leave six lines blank)]
+The words “Governor General” shall mean

-[The word “Governor” shall mean (Leave six lines blank)]
+The word “Governor” shall mean

-[The words “Lieutenant Governor in Council shall mean the Lieutenant Governor or a person administrating in the time being the Government either of the Provinces of Ontario, Quebec, Nova Scotia or New Brunswick acting by and with the advice of the Executive Council thereof.]
+The words “Lieutenant Governor in Council” shall mean the Lieutenant Governor or a person administrating[for the time being] the Government either of the Provinces of Upper Canada Ontario, Quebec, Nova Scotia or New Brunswick acting by and with the advice of the Executive Council thereof.

 19080[39]